swiftlang/repo-templates/CONTRIBUTING-custom.md

 - If you have the same details as [Contributing to Swift guide](https://www.swift.org/contributing/), you'll add a section to your README and ignore this template.
 - Only use the sections that are are relevant
 - Remove all brackets and questions posed at you as the author
+- Highly reccommend having visuals and flowcharts to step through the process
 ----------

-## Welcome to the Swift community!

 ## Welcome to the Swift community!